Gluten-Free Carrot Cake for Two

 Gluten free carrot cake with cream cheese topping in a white ramekin on top of a stacked white cloth napkin, piece of burlap, and white and yellow striped paper napkin.

-Egg whites not whipping?
+• Ensure your egg whites whip up.
+Take care when you separate your eggs so there is no yolk in the white.
+It helps to separate them while they are cold, then let the whites warm to room temperature.
 Make sure your bowl and beaters are very clean.
 I like to wipe mine with a bit of white vinegar.

-Need more than two?
+• Make more than two.
 Feel free to double or triple the recipe and fill more ramekins.

 A bite of gluten free carrot cake held over the top of the carrot cake in a ramekin.